 1. HelpJuice

 Built to provide a seamless user experience, HelpJuice helps you develop an easy-to-navigate knowledge base.
-Simplicity is a wonderful feature for knowledge management software, and it helps give your knowledge management system a clear structure.
-With HelpJuice, the text editor has several features and tools to be intuitive, straightforward, and offer complete customization as a knowledge management system.
+With HelpJuice, the text editor has several features and tools that make it intuitive and offer complete customization as a knowledge management system.

 Collaboration features ensure that multiple technical writers and authors can work on the same article without overlapping each other’s work.

-The best thing about the software is that you can set up various levels of access to the knowledge management software, including the following.
+The best thing about the software is that you can set up various access levels to the knowledge management software, including the following.

-• Public – This access is for the general customers and public.
+- Public – This access is for the general customers and the public.

-• URL-Based – If you create URL-based access, only people with the URL can access the knowledge base.
+- URL-Based – Only people with the URL can access the knowledge base if you create URL-based access.

-• Internal – This access is for internal employees and team members for everyone within the department or organization.
+- Internal – This access is for internal employees and team members within the department or organization.

-• Specific Users – You can also set up access to particular users so only they can access the knowledge base or a part of it.
+- Specific Users – You can also set up access to particular users so they can access only a part of the knowledge base.

-Other than that, you can also take advantage of multiple pre-made templates for the content.
-The fully customizable templates save you the time spent designing, formatting, and managing.
+Besides that, you can also take advantage of multiple pre-made templates for the content.
+The fully customizable templates save time spent designing, formatting, and managing.

-Furthermore, the software has knowledge base analytics that lets you track the performance of your articles.
-You can check out different metrics, use graphs, check out standard search terms, author activity, and more.
+Furthermore, the software has knowledge base analytics that lets you track the performance of relevant articles.
+You can check out different metrics, use graphs, standard search terms, author activity, etc.

 Pros and Cons & Pricing